Nalin Vilochan Sharma

-Nalin Vilochan Sharma (18 February 1916 – 12 September 1961) was a professor of Hindi Literature in University of Patna.
+Nalin Vilochan Sarma (18 February 1916 – 12 September 1961) was a professor of Hindi Literature in University of Patna.
 He started the Nakenwad movement in Hindi literature.
 He was the son of Ram Avatar Sharma, a Sanskrit scholar.

 Early life

-Nalin Vilochan Sharma, or Nalin Vilochan Sharma, was born in Patna on 18 February 1916.
+Nalin Vilochan Sarma, or Nalin Vilochan Sarma, was born in Patna on 18 February 1916.
 He was the fourth child and eldest son of his father, Ramavtar Sarma.
 From an early age, Nalin's father taught him such Sanskrit classics as the Amarkosh, Kalidas's Meghdoot and Suryashatakam.
-Ramavtar Sharma always maintained that filling a child's mind with as much knowledge as possible would sustain him through his adult life and all he would have to do then would be to pick the words out as he wanted and use them when he or she liked.
+Ramavtar Sarma always maintained that filling a child's mind with as much knowledge as possible would sustain him through his adult life and all he would have to do then would be to pick the words out as he wanted and use them when he or she liked.
 Ramavtar died when his son was just twelve- or thirteen-years-old, leaving his eldest sister, Indumati as his closest guardian and guide.
-He married Punjabi painter Kumud Sharma who survived him and had one son with her.
+He married Punjabi painter Kumud Sarma who survived him and had one son with her.

 Career

-Sharma joined Patna University as a lecturer in the Hindi department – same department his father had helped build.
+Sarma joined Patna University as a lecturer in the Hindi department – same department his father had helped build.

 Nalin had a critical and explorative mind and he was well versed in European literature.
 In Europe as well as India, Marxist poetry had swept the stage with an immensity that overwhelmed academia.
 In India the Chayavaad style of writing verse had dominated the scene between 1918 and 1936 when it started yielding place to Pragativaad, or progressive poetry, between 1936 and 1950.
 The 1950s brought with it a new trend in thinking – a search for a middle path, an equilibrium, an understanding – and into this stepped Nalin Vilochan Sarma with his Nakenwad.

-Sharma was a revolutionary with a strange propensity, deeply influenced by western thought and literature.
+Sarma was a revolutionary with a strange propensity, deeply influenced by western thought and literature.
 He believed that the raw material of poetry should be drawn from the immediate past, the surrounding present, not necessarily the classic era.
 He believed that poetry is an inner force which could be enriched in its expression through symbols around us.
 In 1943, Agyeya had written his Tar Saptak in which he had included seven poets including Muktibodh, Bharat Bhushan Agrawal, Prabhakar Machve, Girija Kumar Mathur.
 Each of these represented some new poetical style, mostly experimental.
 This style came to be known as Prayogvaad.

 Nalin's thinking signifies a positive influence of Agyeya and his Tar Saptak.
 He believed that in poetry, words, music, rhythm and play of intonation mattered, and that the technique and diction of poetry mattered more than the content.
 This went against the established philosophy of poetics which had dominated Indian poetry, a philosophy which emphasised that content was of the greatest significance in poetry.

 Through Nakenvaad, (three poets had combined their work, Nalin, Kesari and Naresh, hence Naken) Nalin sought to extend his philosophy that words, if exact, rhythmic and lyrical in quality, could lend to poetry what words propped around subject could not.